OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 Unfortunately, using raw production data in dev/test is rarely possible/practical.
 Before we go any further, we need to address two problems that need solving: privacy and scale.
 We'll deal with these in turn.

-### Data Privacy: Making useful but safe test data available
+### Data privacy: making useful but safe test data available

-Most people would consider it an invasion of privacy if all the developers that worked for their bank, health care provider or supermarket had access to their personal financial, health or purchasing data.
-It’s also worth considering that hackers are often more likely to attack dev databases than production databases.
+Most people would consider it an invasion of privacy if all the developers that worked for their bank, health care provider, or supermarket had access to their personal financial, health, or purchasing data.
+It’s also worth considering that hackers are more likely to attack dev databases than production databases.
 Phishing emails can be remarkably convincing these days.
 Once the bad folks have gained access to a developer machine, the dev databases are often much easier targets.

 In response to these concerns, data privacy legislation is trending stricter almost everywhere.
 Quite apart from legal sanctions, both traditional and social media love to pile on whenever the next business suffers a data breach.
 No-one wants to be the next [Equifax](https://www.youtube.com/watch?v=LyIEd5QVkyc).

 Ask yourself: “Imagine someone uploads your dev database to a popular hacker site… are you worried?”
 If so, it’s likely that either you know there is sensitive data where it shouldn’t be, or you don’t know whether the dev database contains sensitive data.
 Neither is acceptable under many of the latest data privacy laws.

 This is true regardless of whether you maintain a single, shared dev environment, or whether you are using many disposable environments.
-However, if going down the disposable infrastructure route, it’s important to recognise we are likely to be creating many copies of the dev data, potentially exacerbating data guardianship headaches.
+However, if going down the disposable infrastructure route, it’s important to recognize we are likely to be creating many copies of the dev data, potentially exacerbating data guardianship headaches.

 Regardless of whether we have one shared dev environment, or a hundred, the databases in those environments should not contain any sensitive data.
 There are various types of data you might want to replace your sensitive data with.
-To summarise in a tweet:
+To summarize in a tweet:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">People often ask me how to manage data on dev databases.<br><br>Here is my answer on a Post-It.
 What do you think?<br><br>Also, would you find it valuable if I wrote a blog post on this topic or should I write about something else instead? <a href="https://t.co/Yj0esIwEZE">pic.twitter.com/Yj0esIwEZE</a></p>&mdash; Alex Yates (He/Him) (@_AlexYates_) <a href="https://twitter.com/_AlexYates_/status/991334539132796931?ref_src=twsrc%5Etfw">May 1, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>